John McAuliffe

-John Francis Joseph McAuliffe, also known by his religious name Norbert McAuliffe, was an American missionary known for his work in Uganda.
-He was born in lower Manhattan, New York, on September 30, 1886.
-As a professed member of the Institute of the Brothers of the Sacred Heart, a Roman Catholic religious community of laymen, he would work in education for more than 50 years until his death on July 3, 1959, in Gulu, Uganda.
+John Francis Joseph McAuliffe, SC (September 30, 1886 – July 3, 1959), also known by his religious name Norbert McAuliffe, was an American Catholic religious brother known for his missionary work in Uganda.
+He was born in Manhattan and later became a professed member of the Brothers of the Sacred Heart, working for them in education for over 50 years.

-Childhood
+McAuliffe died in 1959 in Gulu, Uganda.
+Pope Francis declared McAuliffe as Venerable in 2018.

+Early years

-McAuliffe was born to an Irish-American working-class family in lower Manhattan.
-His father, Daniel, was an immigrant from Ireland and worked on the New York City docks.
-His mother, Elizabeth or Lizzie, was Daniel's second wife and would raise five children – three survived to adulthood – Walter, John, and Elizabeth or Lillian.
-McAuliffe was baptized at St. Rose Church in lower Manhattan on November 7, 1886.
-His father died after a short illness in 1893 and he and his siblings would be orphaned with the unexpected death of their mother on October 10, 1895.
+John McAuliffe was born on September 30, 1886, in New York City to Daniel and Elizabeth "Lizzie" McAuliffe, both Irish immigrants.
+Daniel was a dockworker in Manhattan.
+Lizzie was Daniel's second wife.
+The couple had five children, three of whom lived to adulthood: Walter, John, and Elizabeth or Lillian.
+John McAuliffe was baptized at St. Rose Church in Lower Manhattan on November 7, 1886.
+Daniel died after a short illness in 1893 and Lizzie died in 1895.

-His sister, Elizabeth, went to stay with their half-brother, Daniel Jr, from their father's first marriage.
-McAuliffe (age 9) and his brother Walter (age 11) were accepted into St. Agnes Home in Sparkill, New York, on November 13, 1895.
-After St. Agnes Home was destroyed by fire in 1899, the two brothers were separated, with Walter going to the Catholic Protectory in New York City while McAuliffe went to the new St. Agnes Home established in Troy, New York.
+After Lizzie died, McAuliffe's sister, Elizabeth, was sent to live with their half-brother.
+McAuliffe and his brother Walter were accepted into the St. Agnes Home and School for Children in Sparkill, New York, run by the Dominican Sisters of Sparkill.
+After St. Agnes Home was destroyed by fire in 1899, Walter was sent to the New York Catholic Protectory in the Bronx.
+McAuliffe went to a temporary facility for St. Agnes in Troy, New York.

-In 1902, McAuliffe's life direction would change with a visit to the home by Stanislaus Keating.
-The brothers' missionary work, especially in orphanages, attracted John's attention.
-He was discharged from St. Agnes Home on April 30, 1902, and entered the Brothers of the Sacred Heart formation house in Metuchen, New Jersey, on May 1, 1902.
+In early 1902, Stanislaus Keating, a religious brother with the Brothers of the Sacred Heart, visited the new St. Agnes Home in Sparkill.
+Keating spoke to the young people about his work as a missionary, especially in orphanages.
+As an orphan himself, McAuliffe was inspired by Keating to join his brotherhood.
+At age 16, he left St. Agnes Home on April 30, 1902, and entered the Brothers of the Sacred Heart formation house in Metuchen, New Jersey, on May 1, 1902.